-Kentico CMS allows you to write your own search provider that can use some third-party search engine.
-You can also write a custom search provider when you need to modify or filter search results returned by the standard search engine.
+Kentico CMS allows you to write your own SQL search provider, which you can use to integrate a third-party search engine.
+You can also create a custom search provider if you need to modify or filter search results returned by the standard search engine.

-1. Copy the CustomSearchProvider project from Kentico CMS installation (typically C:\Program Files\KenticoCMS\<version>\CodeSamples\CustomSearchProvider) to some development folder (not under the web project).
+1. Copy the CustomSearchProvider project from your Kentico CMS installation directory (typically C:\Program Files\KenticoCMS\<version>\CodeSamples\CustomSearchProvider) to a development folder.

-2. Open the CMS web project using the WebProject.sln file.
-Click File -> Add -> Existing Project and select the CustomSearchProvider.csproj file in the folder where you copied the CustomSearchProvider project.
-Your Solution Explorer window will look like this:
+3. Click File -> Add -> Existing Project and select CustomSearchProvider.csproj in the folder where you copied the CustomSearchProvider project.

-3. Unfold the References section of the CustomSearchProvider project and delete invalid references.
+4. Unfold the References section of the CustomSearchProvider project and delete all invalid references.

 public DataSet Search(string siteName, string searchNodePath, string cultureCode, string searchExpression, SearchModeEnum searchMode, bool searchChildNodes, string classNames, bool filterResultsByReadPermission, bool searchOnlyPublished, string whereCondition, string orderBy, bool combineWithDefaultCulture)